 In addition to these, further technological platforms and Core Facilities will be available to Human Technopole’s scientists, including Fluorescence Activated Cell Sorting service, Protein Expression and Purification, Crystallisation and Biophysics, Proteomics, Metabolomics, Reprogramming, Editing and Organoid Culture, Animal Research Facility and Transgenic Facility.

-Our first facilities will open in 2021.
+We are currently setting up our first scientific facilities.
 Following their opening, we will be sharing the rules for accessing our infrastructures with the national scientific community.